 My sister’s depression consumed her like cancer.
 It was unbearably defeating, frustrating and excruciating to watch her drown under the weight of depression with no way of saving her.

 Elizabeth’s death has pushed me into finding a bigger purpose in life.
 It has caused me to ask questions I may have never asked myself.
 It has guided me towards a more meaningful and connected existence because it has shown me the very thin line between life and death.
-I’ve realised what makes me really, truly happy is developing deep connections with other people, encouraging them, and helping them out of the darkness.
-I love people, they are my favourite animals.

 Life is a journey and everything that happens in our lives teaches us something.
 There are always things to learn and discover, no matter how old we get.
 I’m here to share what I know to be true with whoever wants to listen.